How we must entice people back to the office post-pandemic

 Finally, an hour after leaving the comfort (relative nirvana) of our homes, we arrived at ‘The Office’ (not be confused with the humorous sitcom of the same name – this Office was not a laughing matter).
 For some reason - officially or not - we had to stay for a rigid 9 hours (often longer) trying to be productive amidst constant distractions.
 You stumble about from one meeting room to another lost in the waves of details.
 If you worked in an open plan office, many of these problems were compounded instead of reduced.
 50% of the people you worked with in the office were clearly burned out.
 Spent.

 Then - you guessed it grand-child - we reversed our steps.
 Back to the moving metal tin and stampedes.
 You can see where I’m going with this.
-Believe it or not some companies are clamouring to get back to this lifestyle.
+Believe it or not some companies are clamouring to get back to this lifestyle and levels of workplace stress.

 But most of us don’t want to.